+When it comes to book writing, e-books are a popular new venue for writers looking for ghostwriting clients.
 Ghost-writers can help your business draft e-books that can increase sales and target new customers.
 For example, you can hire a ghostwriter to create an e-book demonstrating how to use your products and services.
 Ghost-writers can also conduct research to help you back up the efficiency of products with scientific trials and case studies.

 Many B2B and B2C businesses hire a ghostwriting business or freelance ghostwriter to create web content such as blog posts.
 As a business, you can hire a ghostwriter with technical knowledge in your industry to create in-depth informational posts.
 You can also hire ghostwriter with a marketing background to create content that features a call-to-action with the goal of increasing conversions.

 This content is produced with the intent of establishing your company as a thought leader in the industry.
 High-quality works establish trust and build your brand, all while saving time for the CEO and other team members.